Books, Magazines, Newspapers, Programs, and Similar Items

 Led Zeppelin, 1972, original sheet music for "Stairway to Heaven," full complete, has blue cover with photo of each member of Zeppelin.
 Great Zepp item.
 Unfortunately it has 3 holes drilled at LH for insertion into a 3-ring binder; not sure whether or not it came that way but probably not, otherwise excellent condition. $50.

-Doobie Brothers, 1973, original sheet music for "Long Train Runnin'" VG/VG+ with some general age; some one has added some musical annotations on the music in pencil which could be erased if desired, I suppose, but is kind of interesting as is.
+Doobie Brothers, 1973, original sheet music for "Long Train Runnin'" VG/VG+ with some general age; some one has added some musical annotations on the music in pencil which could be erased if desired, I suppose, but it is kind of interesting as is.
 Asking $7.

 Fleedwood Mac, 1982, original sheet music for "Hold Me"; color portrait of band by Lindsey Buckingham from a band photo, NM; 3 copies available $5 each. (*)